CS234319/safot/Material/tutorials/sml/introduction.md

 and in ML most types are inferred automatically 😎

+NOTE: Pascal has type punning so its not as strongly typed as ML

 ---

 ### polymorphic function definitions

-* an object is polymorphic if it can be regarded as having any kind of type
-* If type inference leaves some types completely unconstrained then the definition is polymorphic
+* if type inference leaves some types completely unconstrained then the definition is polymorphic
-* A polymorphic type contains a type variable, e.g. 'a, 'b
+* a polymorphic type contains a type variable, e.g. 'a, 'b

 ```sml
 fun pairself x = (x, x);